wescpy/analyze_gsimg/README.md

 1. ^(_Local file backup_) Rather than backing up file(s) from Google Drive, implement the ability for users to specify files from their local computer; everything else applies: back up to GCS, analyze with Vision, write to Sheets.
 1. ^(_Drive search query_) Rather than specifying specific files to back up, allow the user to enter a search query, and back up all matching files on Drive. **Hint**: Learn about querying Drive on the [search page](https://developers.google.com/drive/api/guides/search-files) in the API docs.
 1. ^(_Port to Node.js_) This is more for the maintainer who enjoys exercises like this, but feel free to do it if you're so inclined. :-) As an example, see [this blog post](https://dev.to/googleworkspace/export-google-docs-as-pdf-without-the-docs-api-9o4) on **exporting Google Docs as PDF** with code samples in both Python & Node.js.
+1. ^(_Add static map to cell_) This is for those who want a unique challenge.
+The **2024 update** adding a link to Google Maps if geolocation is available in an image's metadata can be improved by actually embedding the map itself into a spreadsheet cell.
+Unfortunately this functionality isn't available in the Sheets API, so you'd have to use the Apps Script `SpreadsheetApp.newCellImage()` method.
+Since the app is a Python script, not an Apps Script app, you'd have to use the [Apps Script REST API](https://developers.google.com/apps-script/api/reference/rest) to call this method... good luck!

 ## Summary